TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/writing-declarations.md

 assert(true); // assert(_G, true)
 ```

-This allows users to modify _this_ inside a function and expect behaviour similar to what JavaScript does.
+This allows users to modify `this` inside a function and expect behaviour similar to what JavaScript does.

-But obviously Lua does not have a _self_ parameter for every function, so one of the three options must happen to tell TypeScriptToLua there is no "contextual parameter" (_self_):
+But obviously Lua does not have a `self` parameter for every function, so one of the three options must happen to tell TypeScriptToLua there is no "contextual parameter" (`self`):

 1. Use `this: void` as the first parameter of the function / method.
-This formally describes to TypeScript to not allow _this_ to be modified inside this function. (you could also use the _--noImplicitThis_ option to disallow _this_ to be modified if _this_ is of an _any_ type).
+This formally describes to TypeScript to not allow `this` to be modified inside this function. (you could also use the [noImplicitThis](../configuration.md#custom-options) option to disallow `this` to be modified if `this` is of an `any` type).
 2. Use `@noSelf` in the comments of the declaration's owner (the namespace, module, object, etc).
 3. Use `@noSelfInFile` at the beginning of the file in a comment to make sure every function defined in this file does not use a "contextual parameter".

-Below is three ways to make _table.remove_ not use a "contextual parameter".
+Below is three ways to make `table.remove` not use a "contextual parameter".

 ```ts
 declare namespace table {